 “Creative, learning-intensive work is natural for humans.
 If we are given sufficient freedom, this is how people will spontaneously behave, due to our in-built curiosity.”

-Katri Saarikivi is a member of the steering group of Divia, Aalto EE’s digital business network.
-In 2017, Divia’s key theme is human skills and emotions as part of digitalization.
-Divia brings together key players, the latest topics and up-to-date information in digital business.
+Katri Saarikivi is a member of the steering group of Aalto EE's Digital Business Network, which brings together key players, the latest topics and up-to-date information in digital business.
+Read more about the program.